 The SPRL bit is used to control whether the Sector Protection Registers can be modified or not.
-When the SPRL bit is in the Logical 1 state, all Sector Protection Registers are locked and cannot be modified with the Protect Sector and Unprotect Sector commands (the device will ignore these commands).
+When the SPRL bit is in the logical "1" state, all Sector Protection Registers are locked and cannot be modified with the Protect Sector and Unprotect Sector commands (the device will ignore these commands).
 In addition, the Global Protect and Global Unprotect features cannot be performed.
 Any sectors that are presently protected will remain protected and any sectors that are presently unprotected will remain unprotected.

-When the SPRL bit is in the Logical 0 state, all Sector Protection Registers are unlocked and can be modified (the Protect Sector and Unprotect Sector commands, as well as the Global Protect and Global Unprotect features, will be processed as normal).
-The SPRL bit defaults to the Logical 0 state after device power-up.
+When the SPRL bit is in the logical "0" state, all Sector Protection Registers are unlocked and can be modified (the Protect Sector and Unprotect Sector commands, as well as the Global Protect and Global Unprotect features, will be processed as normal).
+The SPRL bit defaults to the logical "0" state after device power-up.
 The Reset command has no effect on the SPRL bit.

-The SPRL bit can be modified freely whenever the \overline{WP} pin is deasserted.
-However, if the \overline{WP} pin is asserted, then the SPRL bit may only be changed from a Logical 0 (Sector Protection Registers are unlocked) to a Logical 1 (Sector Protection Registers are locked).
-In order to reset the SPRL bit back to a Logical 0 using the Write Status Register Byte 1 command, the \overline{WP} pin has to first be deasserted.
+The SPRL bit can be modified freely whenever the WP pin is deasserted.
+However, if the WP pin is asserted, then the SPRL bit may only be changed from a logical "0" (Sector Protection Registers are unlocked) to a logical "1" (Sector Protection Registers are locked).
+In order to reset the SPRL bit back to a logical "0" using the Write Status Register Byte 1 command, the $\overline{\text{WP}}$ pin will have to first be deasserted.